Scott Galyon

-Scott Galyon is a former NFL linebacker who grew up in Seymour, TN where he played football, basketball and baseball at Seymour High School.
+Scott Galyon is a former National Football League (NFL) linebacker who grew up in Seymour, Tennessee where he played football, basketball and baseball at Seymour High School.
 He signed a football scholarship to play linebacker for the University of Tennessee during his senior year.

-Galyon played four years at the University of Tennessee where he led the team in tackles during his junior and senior years and was voted Team Captain during his senior season.
-Galyon was then drafted by the New York Giants and played for seven years in the NFL, four with the Giants and three with the Miami Dolphins.
-He then moved back to Tennessee in 2003 and worked as a volunteer coach with his high school team, the Seymour Eagles, before eventually working with Novartis Pharmaceuticals for three years.
+Galyon played four years at the University of Tennessee where he led the team in tackles during his junior and senior years and was voted team captain during his senior season.
+Galyon was drafted by the New York Giants in the sixth round with the 182nd overall pick in the 1996 NFL draft.
+He played for seven years in the NFL, four with the Giants and three with the Miami Dolphins.
+He moved back to Tennessee in 2003 and worked as a volunteer coach with his high school team, the Seymour Eagles, before eventually working with Novartis Pharmaceuticals for three years.
 He joined the FCA staff from December 2007 – 2017.

 Galyon is the former head football coach at Seymour High School.
-He is married to Chasity, who is also from Seymour, TN.